Siddhant1419/Siddhant1419/README.md

 - 🌱 I’m currently learning ReactJS
 - 👯 I’m looking to collaborate on open source platforms
 - 🤔 I need help with an app called as 'Vote of consent'
-- 💬 Ask me about Sports
+- 💬 Ask me about Sports and Geopolitics
 - 😴 I want to medidate more
 - 😄 Nickname: Sid
 - ⚡ Fun fact: I share my birthday with Michael Jackson